Scott Kosola PT, DPT, PRC Clinical Director / Physical Therapist

 Kelly Milkent, PT, DPT

-Kelly received her Doctorate of Physical Therapy from the University of St. Augustine and is new to the Colorado area.
+Kelly received her Doctorate of Physical Therapy from the University of St. Augustine and is certified in Functional Dry Needling Level 1 by EIM/Kinetacore.
 Her education is strongly based on manual therapy which she integrates with exercise and self-management techniques for a well-rounded approach.
 Kelly’s primary goal when working with any patient is to maximize their functional abilities as well as provide them with the tools to maintain progress on their own.
 As a former collegiate runner, Kelly enjoys working with athletes of all levels but also has a strong interest in working with individuals from very young and up.

 Kate Pringle, PT, DPT

-Kate received her Doctorate of Physical Therapy from Carroll University and is from the greater Chicago area.
+Kate received her Doctorate of Physical Therapy from Carroll University in Wisconsin and is from the greater Chicago area.
 Kate holds a certification in the Graston Technique for manual therapy and has a strong interest in post-surgical patients and those with Parkinson’s.
 As a collegiate volleyball player, she enjoys working with athletic populations from high school to weekend warriors.
-Kate is enjoying her new home state but as a native Chicagoan, Kate will always be a proud Cubs fan.
-In her free time Kate enjoys skiing, hiking, and playing volleyball.
+Kate is certified in both LSVT BIG for her Parkinson's Population and Functional Dry Needling Level 2 by EIM/Kinetacore.
+In her free time Kate enjoys skiing, hiking, supporting her Chicago Cubs and playing volleyball.

 Nikki Streleck, PT, DPT